open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-02.md

 [Reese Lee](https://github.com/reese-lee) (New Relic), and [Adriana Villela](https://github.com/avillela) (Lightstep).

-The OpenTelemetry end-user group meet takes place every month for users in the Americas (AMER), Europe Middle-East & Africa (EMEA), and Asia-Pacific (APAC).
+The OpenTelemetry end user group meet takes place every month for users in the Americas (AMER), Europe Middle-East & Africa (EMEA), and Asia-Pacific (APAC).

 The discussions take place using a